See Michelangelo’s David, the world’s most famous statue on display in the Galleria dell’ Accademia di Firenze in Florence, Italy.

 Michelangelo’s David in the Accademia

 David is at the far end of the gallery in a rotunda beautifully lit through a glass sky roof.
 David is easy to see from a distance, as he stands high up on a pedestal.
 A further glass wall protects him from touch and hammers (the toes of the left foot were damaged by hammer blows in the 1990s).
 Even on busy days, groups move on surprisingly fast making it is easy to appreciate the work without phone screens in the way all the time.

-Michelangelo’s David was originally commissioned for the roofline of the Duomo — more or less above the entrance for the cupola tours.
+Michelangelo’s David was originally commissioned for the buttresses of the Duomo — more or less above the entrance for the cupola tours.
 However, upon completion of the work in 1504, with the support of among others, Leonardo da Vinci, Sandro Botticelli, Filippino Lippi, the Perugino, it was rather placed at the entrance of Palazzo Vecchio.

 It was moved from here to the Accademia only in 1872.
 A fine copy of David is now on display here at its original location, where it may be seen for free at all hours (a great savings option for those who could manage without seeing the original).

 As it was destined for the cathedral roof, Michelangelo’s David is big: 517 cm tall and weighing 5560 kilogram.
 For the same reason, his head is also slightly too big when seen only from this lower level.